 - Patient asthma education

-This evaluation, furthermore, shows a combined 42% reduction in asthma-related emergency department visits and hospitals (publication pending).
-Analysis additionally demonstrates a $1:$2.40 return on investment (publication pending).
+This evaluation shows a 38% reduction in asthma-related emergency department visits and 47% reduction in asthma-related hospitalizations (March 2020).
+Analysis additionally demonstrates a $1:$2:40 return on investment (publication pending).

 … and Sustainable!

 - The Lung Association re-engaged 25 partner clinics in a “Booster Shot Program” in 2019 to measure the sustainability of the clinic’s asthma quality improvement efforts.
 This Booster Shot Program received the Lung Association’s 2019 Innovation Award.

 - Health Care Service Corporation has been a primary partner with the American Lung Association since 2012.